Paulus13/SE_systemd/README.md

 A little bit about setting up iptables.

-In order for the VPN to forward traffic outwards, you need to add lines to iptables:
+To get access to the VPN and also so that it can forward traffic outside, you need to add some lines to iptables:

 iptables -A INPUT -p tcp --dport 443 -j ACCEPT;